msquidward17/project5/README.md

 - a block layout is used for index and showcase pages, and a grid layout is used for student pages
 ### Misc.
 - for student pages, a z-ish layout is used with the more contrasting box colors (orange and light indigo) used for the strong follow regions
-- in stuent pages, the opacity of all content is set to 90-95% so that the light colors of the boxes are less interrupted without compromising the legibility
+- in student pages, the opacity of all content is set to 90-95% so that the light colors of the boxes are less interrupted without compromising the legibility
 ## Classes and relationships (from forked repository)
 Classes:
 - Student has